rath3r/static-site/README.md

 `git clone https://github.com/rath3r/static-site.git .`

-Don't forget the trailing fullstop or you'll get a new directory inside your project dir as well.
+Don't forget the trailing full stop or you'll get a new directory inside your project dir as well.

 Make sure you have `node` and `npm` installed.